Courses and Opportunities for Non-Majors

 All other instruments: contact the instructor for your instrument (see Faculty Contact page)

 Lessons are offered on a space-available basis in faculty studios and occur weekly over the course of the academic year.
 If admitted to private lessons, students will be given a faculty code to register for the appropriate MUSICP course number.
-In addition to tuition, non-major lessons require a $400 course lesson fee.
+In addition to tuition, 30-minute non-major lessons require a $550 course lesson fee.
+If approved by faculty, however, non-majors may register for 50-minute lessons, which require a $825 course lesson fee.

 Non-Major Piano Lessons